knative/eventing/docs/planning/bug_triage.md

   triaged weekly (this could be modified based on incoming bugs rate), and upon triage will be assigned a priority or closed.
-- During each release/sprint planning, all priority/important-soon and some of priority/important-longterm bugs need to be accounted while commiting to new features and improvements.
+- During each release/sprint planning, all priority/important-soon and some of priority/important-longterm bugs need to be accounted while committing to new features and improvements.
 These will be marked with approapriate release along with the planned features.
 - Bugs marked with current release always take priority over feature work in a